Transneft to pull out of Rosneft Far East pipeline

 Russia will freeze tariffs on state-regulated services including gas, electricity and railways in 2014 in a move to tackle inflation which at the same time will force companies to cut investment plans.

-Tariffs are the sole revenue source for Transneft and the company expects the freeze to slash its revenue by more than 30 billion roubles (574 million pounds) next year.
+Tariffs are the sole revenue source for Transneft and the company expects the freeze to slash its revenues by more than 30 billion roubles (574 million pounds) next year.

 Rosneft and Transneft agreed to build a spur to Komsomolsk refinery last year to supply the plant from the ESPO pipeline directly.

-(Reporting by Vladimir Soldatkin; writing by Katya Golubkova; editing by Jason Neely and David Evans)
+(Reporting by Vladimir Soldatkin; writing by Katya Golubkova; editing by Jason Neely)